Built In Charting

 Endole example

-Subscribing users or roles to charts
+Reporting - subscribing users or roles to charts and data

 Users can be subscribed to charts (or subscribe themselves) to receive them by email.